x-formation/pulsekit/README.md

 ###### Download all artifacts of `License Activation Center - API` project for given build

-The `--output` or `-o` flag expects destination to download artifacts into.
+The `--output` or `-o` flag is a path to the directory where the artifacts are placed.
+Unless otherwise specified, the default directory is the current working directory.
-If it's ommited, current working dir is taken

 ```
 ~ $ pulsecli -p '^License Activation Center - API$' -b 191 -o arts artifact
 ```

-After downloading artifacts we get calatog structure like in pulse
+After the downlaod of the artifacts is complete, the created catalog structure resembles the one of Pulse, as shown below.

 ```
 ~ tree arts
 arts